 When it comes to riding bikes, surveys show that 60% of people fall into the “interested but concerned” group.
 They want to ride, but they lack the skills, knowledge, or confidence to do so.
 Ken has found that unfamiliarity of the applicable laws contributes to this problem, so in an effort to close the information gap Ken authored Cycling Rights: Bicycles, E-Bikes & Micro-Mobility Devices.

 Cycling Rights is aimed at educating both cyclists and motorists and is full of useful law specifically applied to car/bike interactions, real case studies, and safety tips for riders novice to pro.

 Profits from the purchase of Cycling Rights through the Bike Cleveland website go directly to support the organization’s mission of creating a region that is sustainable, connected, healthy, and vibrant by promoting bicycling and advocating for safe and equitable transportation for all.

 Cycling Rights Book Events

-Ken will present on Group Riding at Silver Wheels Cycling Club’s Ride Leader Training at First Church, Oberlin
+Ken presented on Group Riding at Silver Wheels Cycling Club’s Ride Leader Training at First Church, Oberlin.

 Ken presented on Group Riding to Cleveland Touring Club (CTC).